diffbot/docs/docs/kg-search-quickstart.md

 The CSV export option makes it easy to upload your dataset into your preferred spreadsheet tool and is a favorite for non-engineering users.
 Just like exporting as JSON, simply click the CSV button on the top right hand corner of the Search view.

-This will open a CSV export editor, allowing you to customize your dataset to just the columns and size you need.
+This will open a CSV export editor, allowing you to customize your dataset to just the specific columns and size you need.

 ![Search Results - Export CSV](/img/kg/search-results-exportcsv.png)

 ## Takeaways & Next Steps
 We've learned how to search for the two most popular data types in the Diffbot Knowledge Graph, Organizations and Articles, using the visual search builder.
-We also leveraged extrapolated tags to make ultra-precise searches.
+We also leveraged extrapolated tags to make ultra-precise searches for news on commonly mismatched organizations like Zoom Video Communications.

 Next, we'll take a look at making more [advanced techniques](kg-search-advanced) utilizing a search query language called DQL.
 If you're remotely familiar with SQL at all, you should not have a problem.
-DQL allows for many familiar operators, sorting, and even introduces unique methods for summarizing (or pivot tabling) datasets by a property.
+DQL allows for many familiar operators, sorting, and even introduces unique methods for summarizing (or pivot tabling) datasets by a field.